-Founded in 1974, Paris School of Business is a school offering various programmes from undergraduate programmes (Bachelor in Business Administration), to graduate programmes (Master in Management “Programme Grande Ecole”), and post graduate programme (MSc, MBA, DBA).
+Founded in 1974, Paris School of Business is a school offering various programs from undergraduate programs (International Bachelor in Management), to graduate programs (Master in Management), and post graduate programs (MSc, MBA, DBA).

-Cited as one of the top post-baccalaureate schools in France, its Grande École Program offers a 5-year course leading to an official Master level degree which is also internationally accredited by AMBA (since October 2014), EFMD (since February 2019), AACSB (since February 2020) and BGA (since September 2020).
+Cited as one of the top post-baccalaureate schools in France, its Master in Management offers a 5-year course leading to an official Master level degree which is also internationally accredited by AMBA (since October 2014), EFMD (since February 2019), AACSB (since February 2020) and BGA (since September 2020).

 Our pedagogy aims to meet the expectations of companies looking for talent with appropriate managerial competencies and attitudes, as well as the necessary technical skills and ‘know-how’.